 The Oscar-winning romantic drama has heart, humor, and a lot of class.

-Ryan and Brian chat about the new releases for the week.
+Ryan and Brian chat about Vudu, Ultraviolet, and the new releases of the week.

 One of the great British films of the 1980s finally arrives on Blu-ray.

 This sophomore effort from director Keith Miller is one of the summer’s best independent dramas.

 The prints will be available on July 28th from Black Dragon Press.